Piston parts, unlike designs and material, do not vary across different pistons. They remain the same with differences only in their sizes.

 The primary function of piston rings is to seal off the combustion chamber and regulate lubricating oil usage.
 The rings also serve to conduct heat away to the cylinder bore.
 As mentioned before, most vehicle engine pistons feature three rings; two upper compression rings and a lower oil ring.
 For clarity, the different rings are explained below.

-- Compression ring– this is the top side ring and nearest the combustion chamber.
+- Compression ring– this is the top side ring and nearest the chambre de combustion.
 It is also called the gas or pressure ring.
 The ring prevents combustion gases from leaking.
 Compression rings also help transfer heat from the piston to the walls of the cylinder.

 - Scraper/wiper ring– this is located between the compression and oil rings.
 It features a tapered surface and serves the function of both rings: to seal the combustion chamber and to wipe oil off the walls of the piston cylinder.